 Could you elaborate a little on these “hard problems” iov42 was trying to solve?

-Well we wanted to build a blockchain and blockchain is a thing that’s built linearly, one block to another block, to another block, and so on. iov42 wanted to scale blockchain really quickly, but the primary way to scale things in computing terms is to do work in parallel.
+Well we wanted to build a Blockchain falls under the umbrella of Distributed Ledger Te... and blockchain is a thing that’s built linearly, one block to another block, to another block, and so on. iov42 wanted to scale blockchain really quickly, but the primary way to scale things in computing terms is to do work in parallel.
 When you look at that, you realize these two things are incompatible, so the question becomes, “if I do generate blocks in parallel, how do I weave them together in such a way that [the blockchain] scales?”

 It turns out you can do that, and that’s what iov42 has invented, but this has not been a trivial task.
 Many others have tried to approach it in lots of different ways and, quite excitingly, we were able to come up with a pretty novel solution.